Article updated August 28, 2022

 If you are planting lettuce straight from seed, there are some specific watering requirements that you need to be aware of.
 In the early stages, it is very easy to water seedlings too much.
 This can prevent sprouting.

-Place your lettuce seeds about 1 1/2" to 2" below the soil.
+Place your lettuce seeds about one and a half to two inches below the soil.
 The soil covering the seeds should not be densely packed.
 Water every other day at the most.
 You could easily water twice a week when sprouting lettuce plants to increase your chances of healthy plants.

 Once those seedlings have sprouted, they will start to amass size quickly.
 This is when you will shift to watering the lettuce every day for best results.